 (e) the person waters an aviary to the minimum extent necessary to maintain the birds in that aviary; or

-(f) the person uses water to the extent necessary for fire fighting; or
+(f) the person uses water for emergency purposes.

-(g) the person uses water to the minimum extent necessary for training for fire fighting.
+[(g) deleted]

 (2) A local government does not commit an offence under regulation 77 in relation to the use of non-potable water.

 (3) The exception in subregulation (1)(b) applies to the use of water in an area of the State unless the stage of restrictions that applies in relation to the area is stage 7.

+[Regulation 79 amended in Gazette 13 Dec 2016 p.
+5676.]

 80. Minister may impose further restrictions

 (1) The Minister may, by order published in the Gazette, impose further water use restrictions in relation to an area of the State if satisfied that, in relation to a water supply service in the area, the water use restrictions that apply in relation to the area under regulation 78 are inadequate to ensure that —